VascoEvan1/VascoEvan1/README.md

 - 👋 Hi, I’m @VascoEvan1
-- 👀 I’m interested in coding
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me vascoevan@gmail.com

 <!---